-Michael Shapcott is Director, Affordable Housing and Social Innovation at the Wellesley Institute, an independent, non-profit research and policy dedicated to advancing urban health.
-Michael has worked extensively in Toronto, in many parts of Canada, nationally and internationally on social innovation, the non-profit sector, civic engagement, housing and housing rights, poverty, social exclusion, urban health and health equity.
+Michael Shapcott is Director of Affordable Housing and Social Innovation.
+Michael has worked extensively in Toronto, nationally and internationally on social innovation, housing and housing rights, poverty, social exclusion, urban health and health equity.

-Before joining the Wellesley Institute, Michael worked at the University of Toronto’s Centre for Urban and Community Studies, the Co-operative Housing Federation of Canada, the Toronto Christian Resource Centre.
 Michael attended the Faculty of Law at the University of Toronto and the Faculty of General Studies at the University of Calgary.
 He has completed economic studies at the London School of Economics and Political Science.
-In 2008, he was invited by the Organization for Economic Co-operation and Development to be part of a workshop with two dozen participants from around the world at the University of Siena.

 - The State Of Social Housing In Toronto And Canada: A Presentation To University Of Toronto Students

 - Homes For All: Social Housing In Toronto And Canada